karappo/drone-deploy/README.md

 ### Disable deployment on particular timing

-Yes, you can skip deployment with `[skip ci]` in your last commit comment.
+You can skip deployment with `[skip ci]` in your last commit comment.
 Ammend your last commit or just add empty commit and push.

 ```sh
 git commit --allow-empty -m '[skip ci]'